Bundesautobahn 61

 Between Dreieck Erfttal and Kreuz Bliesheim the A 1 and A 61 run concurrently.
 The motorway has three lanes each way and a variable speed limit here.

-Since 4 April 2012, the A 61 continues into the Netherlands as A74.
+As of 4 April 2012, the A 61 continues into the Netherlands as A74.
 This short motorway connects the A 61 at the border with the Dutch A 73.
 Previously, all traffic had to go through the city of Venlo.

 Part of the A61 motorway near the village of Gelsdorf had been designed for use as a runway to service travel to the nearby Government bunker facility and in an emergency a section would have been dedicated for use as an airport with spacious aircraft parking spaces at both ends disguised as roadside car parks.